On this page I would like to present small projects, which do not belong directly to a station.

 Source: Doug DeMaw, W1FB: Build this QRP omni box.
 QST 11/1987, p.
 18

 If your device is out of order, so you can download technical documentations for MFJ-259 and MFJ-259B.
-The manual for the MFJ-259B is available only on the MFJ webpage.
+The manual for the MFJ-259B is available only on the webpage by MFJ Enterprises.

 A small, but very useful device, develops after short work from this kit.
 It is that L/C meters IIB by AADE.
 Unfortunately, this manufacturer is out of business.
 The L/C meter was buyable also from Funkamateur (Box 73).
 There is NOTHING comparable for this price on the market!
 Solder the fewer parts together and the kit will work.
 No alignment is necessary.